 - necessity of the structures/works proposed;

-- prove that the proposed works will not have a detrimental effect on flood risk, surrounding habitat and environment or to fauna and flora species present;
+- proof that the proposed works will not have a detrimental effect on flood risk, surrounding habitat and environment or on fauna and flora species present;

-- adequate mitigation measures are proposed where risk to the above cannot be avoided;
+- adequate mitigation measures where risk to the above cannot be avoided;

 - consideration of health and safety risks and the proposal of adequate measures to manage such risks;

-- clear detail on whom lies the responsibility for maintenance during and post construction;
+- clear detail on who will have responsibility for maintenance during and post construction;

 - where the applicant is proposing a culvert, prove that reasonable and practicable alternative methods have been considered and cannot be utilised.